nickreich/data-stories/pages/instructor-schedule.md

 _Tuesday, week 3_

+ - clarify grading of labs/HW (50 pts, 30 group 20 ind for Lab 1)
  - go over a few items with the presentations: not tidy data, 3D pie charts
  - Lecture 3: exploratory data analysis/ intro to data viz.
  - exercise with visualizing NHANES data